Self-Hosted Server Guide

 System Requirements

 The server is a single, self-contained binary with no external dependencies.
-No database server, no Docker, no runtime to install.
+No database server and no runtime to install.
+A Docker image is also available.

 Getting Started

 1. Create a new server in the desktop GameVox app.
 Self-hosted is free for life before July 1st.
-After a $9.99 one time fee is required.
+After that, $2/mo or $15/yr is required.

 Click Add Server